 Karen McMahon – Karen is a finance professional, whose 35 year career has been split between management consultancy roles and senior line management positions.
 Since taking voluntary redundancy from her role as Deputy Chief Executive of Leeds College of Music Karen has worked as a freelance consultant alongside being Finance Director for a local SME company in the IT sector.
 She is a co-opted member of the Audit Committee at Bradford University and is an active member of the Leeds and York NHS Foundation Trust.

 Joanna Barszczak - Joanna has a background in the health industry.
 Currently she is interested in the causes and effects of dementia, especially in the vulnerable elderly.
 Her full time involvement in elderly care homes gives her a unique position to understand the system of care, bringing an informed perspective to our Board.

-Stuart Morrison – Stuart is a Team Leader at Healthwatch Leeds and also has the role of Company Secretary.
+Stuart Morrison – Stuart is Team Leader and also Company Secretary.
 His role as Company Secretary includes some responsibility for finances, budget and keeping abreast of company law.
-He is part of the staff team that tries to give people and communities a real influence over local services and making sure that the impact we have is demonstrated widely.
-Stuart has been with Healthwatch since 2013, previously working for Leeds LINk and national charity Shaw Trust.
+He has been with Healthwatch Leeds since 2013, previously working for Leeds LINk and national charity Shaw Trust.